Access Requests for Infrastructure

 Getting Started with Access Requests

-Access requests are available to users of Teleport Pro or Enterprise.
+Access requests are available to users on an Enterprise plan.
 The quickest way to try them out is to:

 - Visit Access Requests documentation to get a feel for how to configure them.

 - Learn more about Access Requests on our website